How to write a Master of Social Work (MSW) Personal Statement: with Examples

 What schools of social work are looking for:

 When starting to put together your personal statement, it’s important to make note of what each school is looking for.
 Most schools will provide instructions or guidelines about what they are looking for.
-In my experience helping applicants apply to schools across north america (and beyond), I find most school are looking for a combination of the following:
+In my experience helping applicants apply to schools across North America (and beyond), I find most schools are looking for a combination of the following:

 In addition, most schools of social work are assessing your personal statement for the following: